 When we arrived back to base camp, the Inside the Volcano team, had Prosecco, hot Icelandic meat soup, and even red velvet cake ready in celebration!
 It was glorious and so many laughs shared!!
 Since we had began so early with this portion of their adventure wedding, we had the rest of the day to still explore together so we began our trek back to our meeting spot.
 Jan and Petra loved some of the spots around the Golden Circle, so the Iceland adventure wedding day continued with a stop at an offbeat waterfall, Geysir Geothermal area, and then we headed further north to another set of waterfalls that Petra fell in love with.

 So come along with us today as you relive their awesome Iceland wedding day locations!
+Also head over to the super fun Offbeat Bride Blog to see more HERE as they recently featured their fabulous 2 day wedding adventure.

 © 2017, Iceland Wedding Planner, All Rights Reserved